John Sachs, Director of Project Finance

 How is the U.S. government helping accelerate investment in critical water projects in the United States?

-With America facing a more than US$2 trillion infrastructure deficit, in December 2016 Congress passed the Water Infrastructure Improvements for the Nation Act.
+With America facing a more than USD$2 trillion infrastructure deficit, in December 2016 Congress passed the Water Infrastructure Improvements for the Nation Act.
 This legislation is meant to catalyze new investment in the sector and fund the Water Infrastructure Finance and Innovation Act—or WIFIA—program.
 WIFIA is designed to accelerate investments and bring the public and private sectors together to deliver critical water projects across the country.
 WIFIA is administered by the U.S. Environmental Protection Agency (EPA) and provides a critical long-term, low-cost, customized capital solution for U.S. water infrastructure.

 Why is the WIFIA program important and who does it help?